urbanslug/blog/posts/2019-08-20-Google-Summer-of-Code-2019-Final-Submission.md

 Partial Order Alignment (POA) which strictly depends on backward edges.
 The short term options are adding a pre-processing step to generate backward edges or using Racket's FFI to call [spoa] or [gssw].
-However, long term Graphite's nodes should support backward edges which would allow for encoding more complex mutations such as inversions.
+In the medium to long term Graphite's nodes should support backward edges which would, on top of assisting with POA, allow for encoding more complex mutations such as inversions.

 ## Search
 This involves having a kmer, the substring of a genome, and searching for its